- Best for all losses: Grief in Common

-They offer grief support through free online Facebook groups and a peer support program.
-Their groups provide support for those grieving sudden infant death, stillbirths, and miscarriages.
+The group offers grief support through free online Facebook groups and a peer support program.
+The groups provide support for those grieving sudden infant death, stillbirths, and miscarriages.

-They do go through training and are able to offer support through listening and sharing their own experiences.
-However, they are not trained mental health professionals.
+They do go through training and are able to offer support through listening and sharing their own experiences, but keep in mind that they are not trained mental health professionals.

 Best for the loss of a twin

 The paid membership costs $50 per year.
-It provides access to paid membership pages, including past meetings and workshops, newsletters, in-person meetings, and support from other grieving “twinless” twins.
+It provides access to paid membership pages, including past meetings and workshops, newsletters, in-person meetings, and support from other grieving twinless twins.

 Best for the loss of a spouse

 Why we chose it: This free support group provides a wide array of resources for those coping with the loss of a spouse.
 It also offers in-person events and a pen pal program to connect you to peers.

 The Widowed Village is an online community created by Soaring Spirits.
 It offers forums and connects you to people who are similar to you in age, location, and date of widowhood.

 The membership is free and includes access to programs like the Newly Widowed Virtual program.
 This includes guest speakers, educational videos, weekly Zoom meetings, discussion groups, and other resource sharing.